girobusan/latid/docs/en/markdown_src.md

 title: Markdown source files
 ---

 You can use markdown formatted source files on your site alongside with others.
 It's possible to edit those files in GUI, including metadata.
-But you can not create markdown source files from GUI (yet).
+You can create markdown files from GUI also.
 <!--cut-->

 Requirements